remstondsa/Remston_BSE_Project/index.md

 |:--:|:--:|:--:|:--:|
 | Remston D. | New York University | Computer Science | Master of Science

-**HERE IS THE SELF-DRIVING CAR THAT I BUILT USING ARDUINO AND SUNFOUNDER'S TOOL KIT**
+**Here is an autonomous self-driving car that I built using ARDUINO UNO and SUNFOUNDER'S tool kit**

 ![Self-Driving Car Image](car.png)